sosa-daniel/ps_scripts/README.md

 This will permit the execution of scripts without any warnings or prompts.
 Applies only to the current PS session.

 ## CIS Controls 5.4: Restrict Administrator Privileges
+Restrict administrator privileges to dedicated administrator accounts on enterprise assets.
+Conduct general computing activities, such as internet browsing, email, and productivity suite use, from the user’s primary, non-privileged account.
-Configure this control manually to avoid possible Admin lockout issues.
+### Configure this control manually to avoid possible Admin lockout issues.

 Create a system restore point prior to configuration changes to allow for rollback: `system_restore_point.ps1`